fragaria/website/_posts/2018/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 post](https://medium.com/@razvanonofrei/aligning-type-to-baseline-the-right-way-using-sass-e258fce47a9b)
 from the original inventor of the technique, Razvan Onofrei.

-In order to use this globally, we’re need some help with the math.
+In order to use this globally, we’ll need some help with the math.
 This is where SASS enters the game.
 Let’s create some mixins for it.
 Take a look at the following example (a stripped down version of one of our mixins):